openwhyd/openwhyd/docs/whydJS-json-api.md

 Enables:

 *   Possibility to log in to OpenWhyd using Facebook connect
-*   Find Facebook friends that have an account on Whyd
-*   Recommendation of friends to invite
-*   Receive a notification when a Facebook friend signs up to Whyd

 This endpoint is called when a OpenWhyd user (that is already logged in) clicks on a Facebook Connect button, and this Facebook account is not yet connected to another OpenWhyd account.